Sentara RMH School of Phlebotomy

 A certificate will be awarded at the completion of the program.
 Graduates will be eligible to take the ASCP Phlebotomy Technician certification exam.

-The Sentara RMH School of Phlebotomy Technician is currently pursuing accreditation by the following:
+The Sentara RMH School of Phlebotomy is an NAACLS approved program.

 NAACLS is not an accrediting organization recognized by the United States Department of Education.

-The Sentara RMH School of Phlebotomy Technician has no branch locations.
+The Sentara RMH School of Phlebotomy has no branch locations.